soundcrowd-ursula/mttkay.github.com/source/_posts/2013-08-25-functional-reactive-programming-on-android-with-rxjava.markdown

 Moreover, writing such programs is hard, since at least on mobile, they are typically written in imperative languages like C or Java.
-The reason why writing concurrent code in imperative languages is hard is because code is written it in terms of interweaved temporal instructions that move objects or data structures from one state to another.
+The reason why writing concurrent code in imperative languages is hard is because code is written in terms of interweaved temporal instructions that move objects or data structures from one state to another.
 This imperative style of programming is inherently bound to producing side effects, and gives rises to a number of problems when running these